b-weintraub/social-distancing/README.md

 ![t-test](https://github.com/b-weintraub/social-distancing/blob/master/images/t-test.png)

+### Discussion

 The conditional probability of these two concentration values being statistically identifical is 0.008 (p-value) as determined by a t-test.
 Using a 0.05 alpha threshold, the null hypothesis is rejected.

-### Discussion
-(Take Away, Final Thoughts, Future-steps)
+It's suggested that the drop in NO2 concentration level in March 2020 compared to the previous year is statistically significant.
+It CANNOT be confirmed that social distancing is the cause of the drop in air pollution although it's suggestive.

+This study has brought up new questions to investigate in the future including the following.

+#### How has social distancing effected other airborne pollutants?
+#### What are the regional difference in air quality effects during this period of social distancing?
+#### How will the environmental consequences of social distancing affect our future steps toward thwarting climate change?